History Guardians 67843

 Isabella

-Student Brainstorming & Drawings
+Student Brainstorming & Sketches (Collage)

 💡 Brainstorming by the Numbers: Each of our 4 team members generated 4 unique ideas for all 15 missions—resulting in 240 total ideas to analyze and refine!